 Rachel has performed numerous concertos by Beethoven, Chopin, Turina, Liszt, Cesar Franck, Mozart, Finzi, Prokovief, Litollf, Rimsky Korsakov and Rachmaninoff with the National Symphony Orchestra of Ireland, the RTE Concert Orchestra, the Irish Chamber Orchestra and the Czech Republic’s West Bohemian Orchestra.
 She has worked with conductors such as Kasper De Roo, Armin Jordan, Proinnseas O’Duinn, Fergus Sheil, Colman Pearce, David Lloyd Jones and Radomil Eliska.
-She opened the International Chopin Festival in Marienbad in the Czech Republic with a performance of Chopin’s Piano Concerto No. 1 in E-Minor.
+She opened the International Chopin Festival in Marienbad in the Czech Republic with a performance of Chopin’s Piano Concerto No. 1 in E minor.
 She has appeared at the Royal Festival Hall in London, Bantry House in Cork, the Galway and Wexford Arts Festivals, the Hugh Lane Gallery, the Model Theatre Sligo and numerous other arts venues throughout Ireland.
-Performances abroad include recitals in Japan, Italy, the Netherlands, Norway, Austria and Great Britain.
+Performances abroad include recitals in Japan, Italy, the Netherlands, Norway, Austria and the UK.

 Rachel has enjoyed a successful career as a soloist performing over twenty concertos in Ireland and recitals in Austria, Czech Republic, Italy, Norway, South Africa, Switzerland, the UK, the USA and Japan.
 Her solo piano album ‘Mosaic’ features a wide range of repertoire from Rameau to Takemitsu and is heard regularly broadcast on Lyric FM.
 She also plays a variety of music encompassing light classical composers, jazz improvisations, film music and arrangements of popular songs for corporate or private functions.